ashodkh/AION/README.md

 ## 🌟 Acknowledgments

 AION is developed by [Polymathic AI](https://polymathic-ai.org/), advancing the frontier of AI for scientific applications.
+We would like to acknowledge the support of the Simons Foundation and of Schmidt Sciences.
+This project was provided with computer and storage resources by GENCI at IDRIS thanks to the grant 2024-GC011015468 on the supercomputer
+Jean Zay’s H100 partition.
+Additionally, some of the computations in this work were run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.

 ## 📬 Contact